jdegand/mongo-async-crud/README.md

 - Changing to a post route is not as simple as just changing the route type.
 Have to do a significant rework.

-- Used bcryptjs instead of bcrypt.
+- I used bcryptjs instead of bcrypt.

 - Is it better not to have any views at all?